kristinriebe/provenance-rave/README.md

 * Implement xml serialization, votable serialization
 * Clean up, remove unnecessary parts
-* Use prov-json and provjs from W3C model and Southhamption Provenance tools instead of custom made json and javascript
+* Use prov-json and provjs from W3C model and Southhamption Provenance tools instead of custom made json and javascript (?)
 * Use functions for detailed views, instead of loading everything into database?

-* implement ActivityFlow
+* Implement ActivityFlow
-* implement Description side
+* Implement Description side
-* connect with real data from the real RAVE database
+* Connect with real data from the real RAVE database
-* write implementation report, including nice overview on used classes (graphical?)
+* Write implementation report, including nice overview on used classes (graphical?), also see readme-implementation-notes.txt